findthebad/powerfall-convo/README.md

 5) When `docker-compose up` is finished bringing the containers up, open a browser and navigate to `http://localhost:5601` to access the Kibana instance.

 ## The Lab
-This lab continues with the use of Kibana for identifying and investigating signs of a compromise.
+This lab continues with the use of Kibana for identifying and investigating signs of a compromise (see [Model 3](https://github.com/findthebad/model-3)).
 The `VT Hunting` dashboard has been updated with some new visualizations that should provide you the information you need to get started.

 ### Questions
 1) What malicious domain has a process attempted to communicate with?